What the world can learn from Wales

 Our base in Wales is not symbolic; it’s strategic.
 The Act’s values of long-term thinking, collaboration, justice, and well-being mirror both UNESCO’s vision and UWTSD’s ethos as a civic university that places community and culture at the centre of its mission.

 At UWTSD, these ideas don’t live only in policy or research, but they shape how we teach and how our students learn.
-Our courses in sustainability, business, t
+Our courses in sustainability, business, the arts, education and the humanities encourage students to think like future generations’ custodians: to design, plan, and act with long-term impact in mind.
+Through BRIDGES, our students connect directly with global partners, contributing to international projects that translate theory into transformation.

 Now, as a result, we also work closely with the Office of the Future Generations Commissioner for Wales, whose leadership continues to show the world how policy can become practice.
 Together, we’re demonstrating how national legislation can seed international innovation and how a small country can lead global systems change not through power, but through principle.